 - Workers do not need to manipulate these devices while moving up and down, so there is a reduced danger that the worker will "Panic Grab" the device. - The disadvantage of automatic fall arresters is that the free fall distance is increased. - The standards permit the lock-off distance of the device to be up to 1 metre in the case of the referenced CSA standard and 1.4 metres (~4.5 ft.) for the referenced ANSI standard. - In addition, when automatically trailing the worker's movements, the device will sometimes be a lanyard length below the worker at the start of the fall, creating a free fall of twice the lanyard length plus the lock off distance of the device.
+(More information on Fall Arresters can be found in Appendix 14)

-Self-Retracting Device
+Self-Retracting Device (Section 145)

 A self-retracting device (SRD) is a fall arrest device that performs a tethering function while allowing vertical movement (below the device) to the maximum working length of the device, and are designed to arrest a fall while minimizing fall distance and impact force.
+An employer must ensure that a self-retracting device manufactured on or after July 1, 2009 and used with a personal fall arrest system is approved to required standards.
 For compliance purposes, the self-retracting device must bear the mark or label of a nationally accredited testing organization such as Canadian Standards Association (CSA Group), Underwriters Laboratories (UL), Safety Equipment Institute (SEI), etc. as evidence that it meets the requirements of the Standard.